Vice President, HR & Administration

 Ms. Germany is a board member of the PMSA Foundation, a non-profit organization that provides funding to various non-profit programs that benefit California and Washington port communities, including programs for students, those with disabilities, and seafarers.
-She is also the Membership Director of Women in Logistics of Northern California (WIL).
+She is also the President of Women in Logistics of Northern California (WIL).
 Prior to joining PMSA, she worked at Pacific Maritime Association.

 Ms. Germany graduated with a Bachelor’s Degree in Liberal Studies from San Francisco State University.